Mandarin Orange Almond Salad

 Once almonds cool, sprinkle them over top of the salad.

 I used these ingredients for the salad dressing, plus orange zest and mandarin orange segments.
-While I used walnut oil in the dressing, coconut oil or canola oil would probably be a better option.
+While I used walnut oil in the dressing, I think avocado oil would probably be a better option.

 Pour all salad dressing ingredients into a blender and emulsify about 10 seconds.
 Serve over salad.